& Case Studies

 I waited awhile, answered some questions, and then finally stopped the class.
 I explained what I was doing and why I was doing.
 I explained that I was reading a book to help me help my students become more independent, more ready for the world, and happier.

-I read pages 3 and 4 of the START Handbook to my students describing the Professor’s assignment.
+I read pages 3 and 4 of the START book to my students describing the Professor’s assignment.
 I watched as some of my most intelligent, hardest workers gasped, realizing that they did exactly what those freshman English students had done.
 All the students who had asked questions, all but the 3 who got to work, realized that they were among the 90% of students that had not yet developed the leadership skills necessary to be as successful as they could be.

 I also saw that the 3 students who had gotten right to work and ran with the assignment were smiling triumphantly.
 They recognized that they were among the 10% that were discussed in the book!